3DCoded/3MS/docs/hidden/hidden-assembly.md

 !!! info "This page is under construction"
     This page is the assembly instructions for future 3MS kits.
 Instructions on this page will change, so don't follow it until 3MS Kits are officially released.
 Anything on this page is subject to change.

-!!! tip
-    Even though each step only looks like it has one image, if you click on the image you can view several more images for each step.

 !!! warning
     By using the 3MS, you agree to the terms outlined in the full disclaimer and accept full responsibility for its assembly and use.
 The creators are not liable for any damage, loss, or harm caused by the product.